ankshvayt/ankshvayt/README.md

 ## I'm a Product Manager, Developer, Investor and Trader!!

-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Learn flutter and launch at least 10+ apps
-- ⚡ Fun fact: I love to read and play soccer
-- 🔭 I’m currently working on a few flutter projects.
+- 🌱 I’m currently learning everything 🤣 and working on a few flutter projects (full stack) - (2021 Goals) 🤑
 - 👯 I’m looking to collaborate on my flutter projects 🤘
 - 🤔 I’m looking for help with anything in which you have expertise.
 - 💬 Ask me about anything, but I may be slow to respond.
-- 📫 How to reach me: ankshva.yt@gmail.com@gmail.com
+- 📫 How to reach me: ankshva.yt@gmail.com
 - 😄 Pronouns: he/his/him
+- ⚡ Fun fact: I love to read and play soccer

 ### Languages and Tools: